Begin your Mississippi vacation! Make your own arrangements

 prepared by your leaders at Coles Creek, and then linger awhile at Mount

-Locust, Mississippi's first inn that served warm meals and a cozy bed to weary
+Locust, Mississippi's first inn, serving warm meals and a cozy bed to weary

 travelers seeking a respite from their journey on the trace.